Net Zero Retrofit Planning Process

 Step 6 - Reporting

 A plan is developed to show how to move your building to Net Zero.
-This Net Zero Retrofit (NZR) plan identifies the costs for the replacement components, their proposed date of replacement, simple return on investment, payback and the estimated reduced Green House Gas (GHG) production associated with each ECM and site renewable energy generation.
+This Net Zero Retrofit (NZR) plan identifies the costs for the replacement components, their proposed date of replacement, annual and lifetime savings, payback and the estimated reduced Green House Gas (GHG) production associated with each ECM and site renewable energy generation.
 See reports below;

 Step 7 - Implementation Project Management